 \section{Introduction}

-Suppose a hospital uses a machine learning algorithm to aid in the diagnosis of a medical condition, where the algorithm makes the correct diagnosis 90\% of the time for Blue patients and 50\% of the time for Red patients.
+Suppose a hospital uses a machine learning algorithm to aid in the diagnosis of a medical condition, where the algorithm makes the correct diagnosis 90\% of the time for Red patients but only 50\% of the time for Blue patients.
 Such an outcome---where the consequences of a policy differ systematically across two groups---is known as \emph{disparate impact}.
-A recent literature demonstrates that algorithms used across a wide range of applications, algorithms have been shown to have disparate impact \citep*{ArnoldDobbieHull,Pinkham}.
-For example, patients assigned the same risk score by a healthcare algorithm were shown to have substantially different actual health risks depending on their race \citep*{ObermeyerMullainathan}; the false-positive rate of an algorithm used to predict criminal reoffense was shown to be twice as high for Black defendants as for White defendants \citep{ProPublica}; and the accuracy of facial-recognition technologies vary substantially across demographic groups \citep{Klareetal}.
+Across a wide range of applications, algorithms have been shown to have disparate impact \citep*{ArnoldDobbieHull,Pinkham}.
+For example, patients assigned the same risk score by a healthcare algorithm were shown to have substantially different actual health risks depending on their race \citep*{ObermeyerMullainathan}; the false-positive rate of an algorithm used to predict criminal reoffense was shown to be twice as high for Black defendants as for White defendants \citep{ProPublica}; and the accuracies of facial-recognition technologies vary substantially across demographic groups \citep{Klareetal}.
 These findings have led designers to impose group-based fairness constraints on algorithms in settings ranging from healthcare to bail evaluation to lending \citep{EthicalAlg,HardtPriceSrebro}.